gewarren/docs/docs/framework/wpf/graphics-multimedia/painting-with-solid-colors-and-gradients-overview.md

   [!code-xaml[BrushOverviewExamples_snip#SolidColorBrushNamedColor1XAML](~/samples/snippets/xaml/VS_Snippets_Wpf/BrushOverviewExamples_snip/XAML/SolidColorBrushExample.xaml#solidcolorbrushnamedcolor1xaml)]

 - Choose a color from the 32-bit color palette by specifying the amounts of red, green, and blue to combine into a single solid color.
 The format for specifying a color from the 32-bit palette is "*#rrggbb*", where *rr* is a two digit hexadecimal number specifying the relative amount of red, *gg* specifies the amount of green, and *bb* specifies the amount of blue.
 Additionally, the color can be specified as "#*aarrggbb*" where *aa* specifies the *alpha* value, or transparency, of the color.
 This approach enables you to create colors that are partially transparent.
-In the following example, the <xref:System.Windows.Controls.Control.Background%2A> of a <xref:System.Windows.Controls.Button> is set to fully-opaque red using hexadecimal notation.
+In the following example, the <xref:System.Windows.Controls.Control.Background%2A> of a <xref:System.Windows.Controls.Button> is set to fully opaque red using hexadecimal notation.

   [!code-xaml[BrushOverviewExamples_snip#SolidColorBrushHex1XAML](~/samples/snippets/xaml/VS_Snippets_Wpf/BrushOverviewExamples_snip/XAML/SolidColorBrushExample.xaml#solidcolorbrushhex1xaml)]

 - Use property tag syntax to describe a <xref:System.Windows.Media.SolidColorBrush>.
 This syntax is more verbose but enables you to specify additional settings, such as the brush's opacity.
-In the following example, the <xref:System.Windows.Controls.Control.Background%2A> properties of two <xref:System.Windows.Controls.Button> elements are set to fully-opaque red.
+In the following example, the <xref:System.Windows.Controls.Control.Background%2A> properties of two <xref:System.Windows.Controls.Button> elements are set to fully opaque red.
 The first brush's color is described using a predefined color name.
 The second brush's color is described using hexadecimal notation.

   [!code-xaml[BrushOverviewExamples_snip#SolidColorBrushPropertyTag1XAML](~/samples/snippets/xaml/VS_Snippets_Wpf/BrushOverviewExamples_snip/XAML/SolidColorBrushExample.xaml#solidcolorbrushpropertytag1xaml)]